 As there are several populations affected by court decrees, it is easy to dismiss the primacy of the court-agency relationship.
 The plaintiff population and various groups that provide legal representation to plaintiffs or that represent plaintiffs' interests are, of course, crucial; until their rights are vindicated, a case remains active.
-Another sector affected by court decrees is what has been termed a secondary population: comprised of public officials, the media, special interest groups, and public opinion (or, more specifically, public concerns about judicial policies), this group is not directly involved with remedial law cases but strongly influences them and is influenced by them as well.27
+Another sector affected by court decrees is what has been termed a secondary population: comprising public officials, the media, special interest groups, and public opinion (or, more specifically, public concerns about judicial policies), this group is not directly involved with remedial law cases but strongly influences them-and is influenced by them.27 editorials in the local media and press, the behavior of the state legislature and government, the efforts of the private sector-all of these forces contribute to a court's assessment of the readiness of the community in general and the agency in particular to take back management responsibility.

-Within Boston, members of the secondary population are often vocal in their opinions about court and agency behavior.
+Within Boston, members of the secondary population often are vocal in their opinions about court and agency behavior.
 One sometimes wonders, in fact, whether a sort of tradition has developed whereby courts are expected to withstand criticism and intervene, handling administrative hot potatoes others are more reluctant to deal with.

 The point to be made is that although members of a secondary population are not directly affected by or involved with carrying out judicial policies, their response to the court-agency interplay carries a great deal of weight.
-Public statements made by the mayor, news coverage and editorials in the local media and press, the behavior of the state legislature and government, the efforts of the private sector-all of these forces contribute to a court's assessment of the readiness of the community in general and the agency in particular to take back management responsibility.
+Public statements made by the mayor, news coverage and